-The following pictures were taken during my recent trip to Hawaii, which included the Five-O Reunion held at the Hawaii Film Studio (Five-O soundstage) on Friday evening, January 22, 1999.
+The following pictures were taken during my trip to Hawaii, which included the Five-O Reunion held at the Hawaii Film Studio (Five-O soundstage) on Friday evening, January 22, 1999.
+As of February, 2018, some of the pictures have been updated and a couple of new ones added.

-To see the pictures, click on the green dots.
+To see the pictures, click on the green dots on the left.

 Invitation to the reunion.